Muddy eats – The Red Lion, Cranford

 Sonya, the chef, used to be at my local, The Golden Lion in Wellingborough, so we knew we were in trusted hands.
 She started out a few years back as just a normal everyday cook, like us; and built herself up to create dishes like the ones we had.
 I started with the scallops that were big enough for a main and Plus One had mussels in tarragon and chorizo, which Sonya had smoked with local Tea Lab tea.
 They were the best mussels I’ve had in this country (I obviously nicked half of his portion ; )!
 Next up was the belly pork (the crackling is to die for btw), which is the biggest and most loved dish on the menu, it’s just that good.
 I went for the salmon which was deliciously moist, and it was so big I had it for another meal the next day.

-They’re all about supporting the locals and the wine, eggs, lamb, fruit and veg all come from Richard’s sister’s farm in Brigstock, she also helps in the production and care of these great local products so you’re truly being served the best ingredients.
+Sonya and Richard are all about supporting the locals, and the eggs, some of the wine, lamb, fruit and veg all come from Richard’s sister’s farm in Brigstock.
+She also helps in the production and care of these great local products so you’re truly being served the best ingredients.
 The drinks selection here is excellent, ranging from local producers to organic domains, choose from Real Ales & Beers, a good selection of Gins, Whiskeys and Wines and of course there’s a variety of non alcoholic drinks on offer too including local organic teas and coffees.

 OUT & ABOUT